 2) Organization and Clarity – create a clear, coherent, logically structured presentation.

 3) Information - limit the writing on screens, but provide an informative presentation (classmates can use your outlines for notes).

 4) Images - a good PowerPoint presentation consists of high quality images instead of large blocks of writing.
 Present your information orally, summarize with bullet points, and concentrate on a well organized stream of images.

-5) References – demonstrate your thorough research and document your sources; all images in the presentation must have shorthand references (i.e. Thomas 1992:32) on the slide that contains the image which ties into a full bibliography at the end of the PowerPoint unless they are your own private pictures.
+5) References – demonstrate your thorough research and document your sources; all informative text and images used in the presentation must have shorthand references (i.e. Thomas 1992:32) which tie into a full bibliography at the end of the PowerPoint unless they are your own private pictures.

 Week 1 Introduction

 Jan 24th - Perspectives on North American Prehistory Thomas Forward & Prologue

 Week 2 Intro continued – begin Skull Wars